 Once the open-mouth version feels steady, close your lips and continue breathing through the nose only.
 Keep the throat in the same gently constricted position.
 You should now hear a soft oceanic sound on both the inhale and the exhale.

 Tip: The sound moves from the throat, not the nose.
-If you hear sniffing or whistling at the nostrils, soften the nose and let the sound come from lower in the neck.
+If you hear sniffing or whistling at the nostrils, soften the nose and let the sound come from lower in the neck — at the glottis, not the soft palate or the back of the tongue.

 6. 6